syncfusion-content/javascript-docs/js/Diagram/Commands.md

 canExecute</td><td>
 Object</td><td>
 A method that returns true.</td><td>
-The method to define whether the command is executable at the current moment or not.It will be called when the specified key gesture is recognized.</td></tr>
+The method to define whether the command is executable at the current moment or not.It is called when the specified key gesture is recognized.</td></tr>
 <tr>
 <td>
 execute</td><td>
 Object</td><td>
 Null</td><td>
-The execute method acts as the command handler and will be called when the canExecute method returns true.</td></tr>
+The execute method acts as the command handler and it is called when the canExecute method returns true.</td></tr>
 <tr>
 <td>
 parameter</td><td>
 Object</td><td>
 Null</td><td>
 parameter is an object.
-If specified, the parameter will be passed to the handler on command execution.</td></tr>
+If specified, the parameter is passed to the handler on command execution.</td></tr>
 </table>

 _Custom Command_

-The following code snippet illustrates how to define a custom command.
+The following code example illustrates how to define a custom command.

 {% highlight js %}